nest/nestml/doc/pynestml_toolchain/back.rst

 to an *ASTUtils* class reference.
 This identifier can then be used in the context of the template to interact with the corresponding object.
 Before the code generation is invoked, it is therefore first necessary to set up a generation context.
-In the case of PyNestML, this context consists of several processed objects as well as assisting classes, cf.
+In the case of PyNESTML, this context consists of several processed objects as well as assisting classes, cf.
 `Figure 3.8 <#fig3.8>`__.
 For the sake of modularity, the creation of an appropriate context is delegated to the *setupStandardNamespace*